operate-bsv/www.operatebsv.org/src/index.md

   Operate's design is based on already familiar conventions and patterns established with Bitcom.

 * ### Do Bitcoin your way
-  Whether through Planaria, other API endpoints or directly to your Bitcoin node, you chose how Operate connects to Bitcoin.
+  You chose how Operate connects to Bitcoin, whether through Planaria, API gateways or directly to your own Bitcoin node.
 :::